Hiring Android Developers? Then You Should Know What Makes Great Android Programmers!

 Cases when Android does not work

 - App Incompatibility: Android may not work properly or fail to run certain apps if they are not optimized or compatible with the specific version of Android running on the device.
-This can result in crashes, freezes, or other performance issues.
+This can result in crashes, freezes, or other performance issues, which is why Android Mobile App Developers must ensure proper optimization and compatibility during development.

 - Fragmentation Issues: Android operates on a wide variety of devices from different manufacturers, each with their own hardware specifications and customizations.
 This fragmentation can lead to inconsistencies in performance and compatibility across devices, causing certain features or apps to not work as intended.

-- Outdated Software: If a user is running an outdated version of Android, they may experience compatibility issues with newer apps or features that require a more recent operating system.
+Outdated Software: If a user is running an outdated version of Android, they may experience compatibility issues with newer apps or features that require a more recent operating system.
 Additionally, outdated software may lack important security patches and bug fixes, making the device more vulnerable to malware and other threats.
+Android Mobile App Developers must consider these factors to ensure their apps are compatible with a wide range of devices and operating system versions.

 - Hardware Limitations: Some older or lower-end Android devices may not have sufficient processing power, memory, or storage capacity to handle certain resource-intensive apps or tasks.
 This can result in sluggish performance, app crashes, or the inability to run certain features.